 Mobile phones are permitted on campus but must not be on in class or meetings.
 This is phone etiquette.
 Like all valuables your mobile phone is your responsibility.
+Refer to the school website for the full policy.

 Mobile Phone Policy